baijuka/matzone_v1/README.md

 - **The profile page:**
 This is the personal page of the user.
-Here the user can see and edit their shipping information, see an overview of their orders (with a link to that order) and any reviews they have written (with a link to that product).
+Here the user can see and edit their shipping information, see an overview of their orders (with a link to that order) and any reviews they have written.

 - **The product management page:**
 On this page, the admin can add a new product or  product by filling in the form.
 After submitting the admin